-We are developing the national grid
+We are expanding and strengthening the national grid for several reasons.

 We are expanding and strengthening the national grid for several reasons:

 - Many of our lines and stations are nearing the end of their technical lifetime and need to be renewed.